krassykrastev/FileStarter/README.md

 👉 Download the latest version from Releases:
 ➡️ https://github.com/krassykrastev/FileStarter/releases

-⚙️ Installation
-No installation required.
+⚙️ Installation: No installation required.

 Download FileStarter.exe
 Place it anywhere you like, i.e. Downloads, Desktop